-All resting 12-lead ECG records with computer-generated ECG findings listed below, all which qualify for serial change coding at follow-up visits, and at least a 10% random sample of the remaining ECGs are visually coded at the Minnesota Coding Center by the full Minnesota Code.
-ECGs are read two times, blinded: the final codes are adjudicated by a senior coder.
-Minnesota Code criteria are in Appendix E. Results are recorded on the ARIC Cohort 12-lead Resting ECG form (Appendix M).
-Periodically, all records created or modified since the previous shipment date are reformatted in conformity with the ARIC Data Transfer Standard and shipped to the Coordinating Center on diskette.
+All resting 12-lead ECG records with computer-generated ECG findings listed below, which qualify for serial change coding at follow-up visits, and at least a 10% random sample of the remaining ECGs are visually coded at the Minnesota Coding Center by the Minnesota Code.
+ECGs are read two times, blinded: discrepancies are adjudicated by a senior coder.
+Minnesota Code criteria are in Appendix E. Results are recorded on computer on an ARIC Cohort 12-lead Resting ECG form (Appendix M).
+Periodically, all records created or modified since the previous shipment date are reformatted in conformity with the ARIC Data Transfer Standard and transferred to the Coordinating Center via CC mail.
 Correspondence between visual Minnesota codes and computer codes is in Appendix I. The computer ECG codes which require visual coding include:

 any 1-code,

 any 4-1, 4-2, 5-1 or 5-2 code,

-any 9-2, 6-4, 7-1-1 or 7-2-1 code.
+any 9-2, 6-4, 7-1-1, 7-2-1, or 7-4 code.

+any 6-1, 6-8, or Heart Rate > 140